-- The density (% of workforce in the trade union
+- The density (% of the workforce in the trade union)

-- Bargaining power of workers, e.g. power plant workers have more economic leverage than supermarket shelve stackers.
+- Bargaining power of workers, e.g. power plant workers have more economic leverage than supermarket shelf stackers.

-- Economic climate – is firm highly profitable or struggling to survive?
+- Economic climate – is the firm highly profitable or struggling to survive?

 Trade union density

 In 2011, there were 6,135,126 members in TUC-affiliated unions, down from a peak of 12,172,508 in 1980.
 Trade union density was 14.1% in the private sector and 56.5% in the public sector

 The decline of trades unions is partly related to the decline of heavy manufacturing – industries such as steel and coal – which were traditionally areas of strong union involvement.

 The decline in the power of trades unions

 Since 1979 Union membership has fallen for the following reasons